shinokada/svelte-radix/README.md

 ## Faster compiling

-If you only need to use a couple of icons from this library in your Svelte app, importing it directly.
-This can help optimize compilation speed.
+If you need only a few icons from this library in your Svelte app, import them directly.
+This can optimize compilation speed and improve performance by reducing the amount of code processed during compilation.
-By importing only what you need, you can reduce the amount of code that needs to be processed, which can improve overall performance.

 ```html
 <script>